 - lower abdominal pain

-People have a genetic predisposition for a redundant colon.
-If a family member of yours has a redundant colon, you are at greater risk for having one too.
-Some people may have a redundant colon with no known cause.
+Some people have a genetic predisposition for a redundant colon.
+If a family member has a redundant colon, you’re at greater risk for having one too.
+Others may have a redundant colon with no known cause.

-- not having a bowel movement in more than three days
+- don’t have a bowel movement for more than 3 days

 Redundant colon doesn’t always require medical intervention.
-Many people can live with a redundant colon without requiring any treatments.
+Many people can live with a redundant colon without needing any treatments.
 Some severe cases (with recurring complications) do require surgical correction.

-People with redundant colon have more colon length for digested food to travel and may be more likely to experience constipation.
-Consuming a diet high in fiber can reduce constipation.
-The added fiber will increase the stool’s bulk, stimulating the colon to move the stool more quickly.
+People with redundant colon have more colon length for digested food to travel and are more likely to experience constipation.
+For some, consuming a diet high in fiber can reduce the chances of constipation.

 Examples of high-fiber foods include: